disblu/guidelines/git/README.md

     Initial commit
 ```

-The `log` command has a lot of options you can use to filter and give format to the output.
-For example you can use the `-- online` and will show you something like this:
+The log command has many options you can use to filter and give format to the output.
+For example you can use the --oneline and it will show you something like this:

 ```bash
 $ git log --oneline